pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 ### Deploy your Project Resources

-Now let’s run the `pulumi up` command to preview and deploy the resources we've just defined in our project.
+Now let’s save our file and run the `pulumi up` command to preview and deploy the resources we've just defined in our project.

 ```bash
 Previewing update (dev):